 They focus on the key components that help to build innovation capacity and create culture change over time.
 Every programme has a bias towards action, meaning participants work on real-life projects throughout and focus not only on innovation methods, but also on the behaviours and cultures that enable innovation in government – what we call innovation craft.

 We have a core foundational programme that runs for 6-9 months, and we work with our government partners to tailor the experience to their own context and needs.
 Because of Covid-19 we are exploring ways to do this online.

-Read more about our previous programmes in Australia, New Zealand and Canada below, or find out more about our ongoing programme across United Kingdom.
+Read more about our previous programmes in Australia, New Zealand and Canada below.

 Working on real projects over an extended period helped public servants take action and develop an innovation mindset.